Overclocker2077/Reinvention-of-Flask/README.md

 # Simple Reinvention-of-Flask
-Functions the same as the python Flask framework with similar features.
+http_server2 functions the same as the python Flask framework with similar features.

 Features include
   - Server-side sessions data